 Rosedown Plantation, encompassing 374 acres in St. Francisville, is one of the most intact, documented examples of a domestic plantation complex in the South.
 It embodies the lifestyle of the antebellum South's wealthiest planters in a way very few other surviving properties can.
 Tours and meeting-reception areas are available.

-The tour provides a wonderful opportunity to visit beautiful and unique private and public gardens in the parish of West Feliciana and the town of St. Francisville, La..
+The tour provides a wonderful opportunity to visit 5 beautiful and unique private gardens in Louisiana’s East and West Feliciana Parishes. twww.stfrancisvillespringstroll.org

 St. Francisville to Jackson Loop